cert-manager/testing/images/builder/README.md

 # Variants allow multiple images to be built in a single build step, with
 # different build arguments for each build.
 variants:
-- name: 0.24.1
+  "0.24.1":
     # Specify build arguments for this variant
     arguments:
         BAZEL_VERSION: 0.24.1
 # Image names to be tagged and pushed
 images:
 - ${_REGISTRY}/${_NAME}:${_DATE_STAMP}-${_GIT_REF}-${BAZEL_VERSION}